AbhishekYadav011/AzureGraphApiSample/README.md

 - `$ mvn clean compile assembly:single`

-This will generate a `msal-client-credential-sample-1.0.0.jar` file in your /targets directory.
+This will generate a `AzureAppRegistration-0.0.1-SNAPSHOT.jar` file in your /targets directory.
 Run this using your Java executable like below:

-- `$ java -jar msal-client-credential-sample-1.0.0.jar`
+- `$ java -jar AzureAppRegistration-0.0.1-SNAPSHOT.jar`

 `Or` run it from an IDE.

-Application will start and it will display the users in the tenant.

 ## About the code